RosettaCommons/documentation/application_documentation/structure_prediction/RosettaCM.md

 This application should only take a few seconds.

+**NOTE** It might be necessary to run this for every individual pdb file using alignment files with only one alignment.
+It seems like providing multiple pdb files with in:file:template_pdb 1k3d.pdb 1y12.pdb does not always work.

 ### Step 2: Run the Hybridize mover

 This is the step where modeling is performed.